0n0w1c/EntangledBelts/readme.md

 With Entangled Belts, you can braid and weave with same speed underground belts.
 Simply alternate between pairs of underground belts and entangled belts.

+Entangled belts are crafted from the underground belts and convert back when mined.